cody328/LeetCode-ESP32-Challenges/README.md

 ### 🔍 **About the Project**
 This repository focuses on solving popular **LeetCode challenges** using the **ESP32 microcontroller** platform.
 The aim is to bridge the gap between algorithmic problem-solving and embedded system development.
 By leveraging the ESP32's hardware and software capabilities, we not only solve coding problems but also implement practical applications in real-world embedded environments.

+The project bridges theoretical algorithm design with real-world embedded applications by leveraging the ESP32's hardware capabilities.
+It provides:
+- **Superior Code Quality**: Highly efficient solutions tailored for the ESP32 platform.
+- **Embedded System Integration**: Practical use cases for coding challenges in real-time environments.
+- **Performance and Precision**: Solutions optimized to achieve best-in-class benchmarks across all problem solvers.

 ---

 ### 📂 **Repository Structure**